drclongstaff/shiny-clots/README.md

 <hr>

 <a name="analysis"></a>
-### Fibrinolysis halo assays
+### Clotting curves or fibrinolysis halo assays

-Halo assays were recently developed as an optical method that uses whole blood to measure fibrinolysis reactions.
+Absorbance curves from assays where fibrinogen or plasma is clotted in microtitre plates are analysed using this app.
+The app is a modified version of the Clotlysis app, without the lysis phase.
+Fibrinolysis can also be explored using halo assays, which were recently developed as an optical method that uses whole blood to measure fibrin clot breakdown.
 A 'halo' blood clot is formed around the edge of a microtitre plate well and a thrombolytic enzyme is added in solution to the well.
-As the clot dissolves, the absorbance increases, hence the shape of the curve shown below.
-In this case, as with the clot lysis app above, the time to 50% lysis can be conveniently used to measure enzyme activity.
+In both clotting and halo methods, an increasing absorbance is observed to a maximum and the time to 50% change can be conveniently used to measure enzyme activity on the chosen substrate.
+Other options may also be selected.

  <img src="./images/Clotcurves.png" alt="Halo"
 	title="A halo assay curve" width="400" height="300" />